suprajakosuri01/AED-final-project/README.md

-This project is about smart community management system.
+This project is about community management system.